Taiteilija/op-kassa-for-woocommerce/readme.txt

 Follow these easy steps to install the plugin:

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress and follow the on-screen instructions
+1. Log on to WordPress admin area and navigate to Plugins -> Add New.
+1. Type "OP Kassa for WooCommerce" to search field.
+1. Install and activate the plugin from search results.
+1. Go back to Plugins -> Add New and search, install and activate "WordPress REST API – OAuth 1.0a Server".
-1. Use the WooCommerce -> Settings -> OP Kassa screen to configure the plugin
+1. Head over to WooCommerce -> Settings and click on the "OP Kassa" tab to configure the plugin.

 == Frequently Asked Questions ==